-The main aim in the full scale precast concrete frame connection tests is the determination of the moment-rotation $M-\phi$ characteristics of the most common types of beam-tocolumn connections used in the precast concrete frames in the UK as shown in Fig. 1.
-From these characteristics it will be possible to abstract the rotational stiffness, bending strength and ductility of the corresponding connections and hence their effects on the stability of these frames.
-Because currently, beam connections are rated and identified by their shear capacity only, a shear test TW1(B) was carried out after the bending test TW1(A) was completed to ensure that the shear resistance of the entire connection was satisfactory.
+The main aim in the full scale precast concrete frame connection tests is the determination of the moment-relative rotation M- φ characteristics of the most common types of beam-to-column connections used in the precast concrete frames in the UK as shown in Fig. 1.
+From these characteristics it will be possible to sum up the bending strength, ductility and the rotational stiffness of the corresponding connections and hence their effects on the stability of these frames.

-In this project study, it is hoped that the connections can be identified not only by their shear capacity but also by their rotational stiffness, flexural strength as well as ductility.
+In this study, it is hoped that the connections can be identified not only by their shear capacity but also by their flexural strength, ductility as well as rotational stiffness.